IIIF/cookbook-recipes/recipe/0013-placeholderCanvas/index.md

 ## Implementation notes

 Across a Manifest and its resources, you may use more than one `placeholderCanvas`, allowing you to have an authentic `placeholderCanvas` for each appropriate resource (Collection, Manifest, Canvas, and Range).

+The target of the Annotation of a `placeholderCanvas` should have as its value the id of the `placeholderCanvas`, not the id of the resource that has the `placeholderCanvas`.

 Always keep in mind the wide latitude given conforming clients: It is up to the client whether and in what sort of UI to display content you place in a `placeholderCanvas` property.
 Do not use this property for content that must be displayed.
 On the other hand, placing content in a `placeholderCanvas` does communicate to a conforming client that the content, if displayed, should be displayed before the resource to which it is attached.